 Ever since working in the video post-production and motion design industry, it has struck me how complicated and inefficient our workflows are.
 The TV broadcast industry has a multitude of dedicated high end technologies for post processing live graphics and video feeds, yet web video doesn’t.

-This state has been bothering me forever, and I just couldn’t and wouldn’t accept that there isn’t a technology on the web, that would allow post processing of video.
-And as it turns out, current web technologies already do offer a wide array of post processing options, they just aren’t very known amongst video folks yet.
+This state has been bothering me forever, and I just couldn’t – and wouldn’t – accept that there isn’t a technology on the web, that would allow post processing of video.
+As it turns out, current web technologies already do offer a wide array of post processing options, they just aren’t very known amongst video folks yet.
 This might be due to the lack of coding knowledge of most video professionals, but that is subject to change in the future.

 It’s time to set our priorities straight